|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 |Chronology||Locations||Aircraft||Ships||Submit Info||How You Can Help||Donate|

 During early 1942 occupied by the Japanese until the official surrender of Japan in September 1945.
+During the night of November 25-26, 1942 the Battle of Cape St. Georgewas fought to the east.
 By 1944, the Japanese Navy established a radar site defended by anti-aircraft guns at this location to provide early warning for Allied aircraft approaching from Bougainville and the Solomon Islands.
-During December 1943-February 1944, this location was used as a rendezvous point for Allied bombers and fighters on their way to or from Rabaul.
+During December 1943-February 1944, this location was used as a rendezvous point for Allied bombers and fighters on their way to or from targets elsewhere in New Ireland or beyond in East New Britain or Rabaul.

 Allied missions against Cape Saint George and Saint Georges Channel